Skip To Main Content

 First 10

-The Conestoga Valley Education Foundation (CVEF) is an independent, non-profit organization that has provided more than $1 million in funding for educational initiatives since its founding in 1993.
+The Conestoga Valley Education Foundation (CVEF) is an independent, non-profit organization that has provided nearly $2 million in funding for educational initiatives.
 CVEF’s Board of Trustees looks to fund creative and innovative classroom projects that are not funded through the regular district budget.

 Communications

 CV has a tradition of strong, enthusiastic parental support.
-In 1975, the district initiated Volunteers in Action (VIA), an organized volunteer program that assists teachers and administrators and plans are already in the works to celebrate its 50-year anniversary next school year!
+Volunteers in Action (VIA) is an organized volunteer program that assists teachers and administrators.
+The only organization of its kind in Lancaster County, VIA is celebrating its 50-year anniversary this school year!

 Proven Excellence

-CV students post some of the highest test scores regionally, and the district boasts one of the highest academic growth rates statewide.
-The entire district was recognized by the National Association of Music Merchants (NAMM) as a 2024 Best Community for Music Education.
-In addition, the district also routinely excels at the state TSA conference; last year, CV took home gold in 12 different events between middle and high school students and 13 top-three finishes.
+CV students post some of the highest test scores regionally; test scores in 2023-24 showed a five percent increase in math at the elementary level and Keystone scores remained consistent in all areas.
+In addition, the high school boasted three National Merit Scholars in 2023-24.
+The entire district was also recognized by the National Association of Music Merchants (NAMM) as a 2025 Best Community for Music Education and the district also routinely excels at the state TSA conference.

 CV FAST FACTS